joelkuiper/Llamora/README.md

 ### Requirements

 - [uv](https://docs.astral.sh/uv/)
-- a local [llama.cpp](https://github.com/ggerganov/llama.cpp) build (or prebuilt release) so you can run `llama-server --hf Qwen/Qwen3-4B-Instruct-2507`
+- A local [llama.cpp](https://github.com/ggerganov/llama.cpp) build (or prebuilt release) so you can run `llama-server --hf Qwen/Qwen3-4B-Instruct-2507`.
+Qwen3-4B-Instruct has become the baseline for Llamora because it follows instructions reliably while still fitting on consumer hardware.
-- optionally, a [llamafile](https://github.com/Mozilla-Ocho/llamafile) binary if you prefer an all-in-one executable instead of running llama.cpp yourself
+- Optionally, a [llamafile](https://github.com/Mozilla-Ocho/llamafile) binary if you prefer an all-in-one executable instead of running llama.cpp yourself.
-- a relatively fast computer (ideally with a strong GPU)
+- A relatively fast computer (ideally with a strong GPU).
-- A relatively modern browser
+- A relatively modern browser.

 ### Quick Start